-The TÜV SÜD UK Group recognises the fundamental importance of ethical business and supply chain operations.
-We continue to monitor, review and take reasonable steps to ensure that modern slavery and human trafficking do not contribute to any aspect of our business.
-We acknowledge our responsibilities under the Modern Slavery Act 2015 and, accordingly, have produced this Statement with respect to the prevention of modern slavery for the financial year ending 31 December 2024.
-This Statement was approved by the UK Board on 1 May 2025.
+The TÜV SÜD UK Group recognises the fundamental importance of respecting human rights in its own business and its supply chains.
+We continue to monitor, review, and take reasonable steps to ensure that slavery and human trafficking do not contribute to any aspect of our business.
+We acknowledge our continued responsibilities under the UK Modern Slavery Act 2015 and, accordingly, have produced this Statement with respect to the prevention of modern slavery for the financial year ending 31 December 2024.

 TÜV SÜD UK Group provides testing, certification, consultancy and training services to both UK and international customers, operating through two legal entities: TUV SUD Limited and TUV SUD BABT Unlimited, which are both subsidiaries of TUV SUD (UK) Limited.
 There is also a service company, TUV SUD Services (UK) Limited which provides internal services to the UK trading entities.
 We operate across a wide range of industries covering Aerospace, Defence, Medical, Nuclear, Oil & Gas, Real Estate and Telecommunications.
 All UK entities are subsidiaries of our parent organisation, TÜV SÜD AG, which is headquartered in Munich.

-As we are essentially a service provider, our supply chains primarily procure support services and, to a much lesser extent, materials to deliver our specialist technical services.
-We expect our suppliers to adhere to our standard procurement terms and conditions which contractually require them to comply with the Modern Slavery Act 2015.
+As a technical service provider, TÜV SÜD’s supply chains are primarily procurement support services and, to a much lesser extent, materials to deliver our specialist technical services.
+As a globally operating group of companies TÜV SÜD accordingly has international supply chains with suppliers in more than 80 countries.
+TÜV SÜD expects and validates our suppliers to ensure adherence to our standard procurement terms and conditions which contractually require them to comply with the Modern Slavery Act 2015.

+TÜV SÜD has performed various comprehensive risk assessments with respect to human rights and thus also regarding slavery and human trafficking.
 Before engaging new suppliers, we require them to register on our Global Supplier Portal where they are required to familiarise themselves with our supplier Code of Conduct, which describes the values and principles which all suppliers are expected to uphold.
-In addition we undertake a regular, systematic programme of audit of our supply chain to ensure compliance with our supplier Code of Conduct, including suppliers’ obligations under the Modern Slavery Act 2015.
+In addition, we undertake a regular, systematic programme of audit of our supply chain to ensure compliance with our supplier Code of Conduct, including suppliers’ obligations under the Modern Slavery Act 2015.

 We review our adherence to our legal obligations under the Modern Slavery Act 2015 in respect of each financial year.